-These devices are an advanced series of power MOSFETs which utilize ON Semiconductor's latest MOSFET technology process to achieve the lowest possible on-resistance per silicon area.
-They are capable of withstanding high energy in the avalanche and commutation modes and the drain-to-source diode has a very low reverse recovery time.
-These devices are designed for use in low voltage, high speed switching applications where power efficiency is important.
+These Power MOSFET devices are capable of withstanding high energy in the avalanche and commutation modes and the drain-to-source diode has a very low reverse recovery time.
+Micro8 devices are designed for use in low voltage, high speed switching applications where power efficiency is important.
 Typical applications are dc-dc converters, and power management in portable and battery powered products such as computers, printers, cellular and cordless phones.
 They can also be used for low voltage motor controls in mass storage products such as disk drives and tape drives.
 The avalanche energy is specified to eliminate the guesswork in designs where inductive loads are switched and offer additional safety margin against unexpected voltage transients.